JoshuaVylas/Project-1-Week-13---Joshua-Vylasek/README.md

 [elk]
 10.1.0.4 ansible_python_interpreter=/usr/bin/python3

+Now we should be able to run the playbook using the two following commands: ansible-playbook filebeat.yml ansible-playbook metricbeat.yml

-- Run the playbook, and navigate to the ELK-VM-PublicIP:5601/app/kibana to check that the installation worked as expected.
+- Run the playbooks, and navigate to the ELK-VM-PublicIP:5601/app/kibana to check that the installation worked as expected.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
 Step by step commands from work station: